Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Introduction

+{Static spherically symmetric WH configurations have been investigated within the context of $f(\mathcal{Q})$ gravity, assuming power-law and inverse power-law models \cite{Banerjee:2021mqk}.
+It has been shown that the NEC is violated if the matter density is positive.
+The present study aims to derive new WH solutions within the framework of $f(\mathcal{Q},\mathcal{T})$ gravity, where the coupling between matter and the non-metricity scalar introduces additional degrees of freedom.
+The analysis investigates how this coupling can sustain WH geometries that satisfy the flaring-out condition and asymptotic flatness without the need for exotic matter.}

-During our study, we thoroughly analyze a specific $f({\cal Q},{\cal T})\equiv{\cal Q}+\beta{\cal T}$ theory, where the wormhole models are computed by employing fuzzy dark matter which includes soliton quantum wave DM at the core of the halo while the outer regions follow NFW parameterization of the CDM.
+During our study, we thoroughly analyze a specific $f({\cal Q},{\cal T})\equiv{\cal Q}+\beta{\cal T}$ theory, where the WH models are computed by employing fuzzy dark matter which includes soliton quantum wave DM at the core of the halo while the outer regions follow NFW parameterization of the CDM.
 The ideas covered in this research are delineated in the subsequent sections as follows: In Sec. \ref{SEC:II}, we provided an overview of the $f({\cal Q},{\cal T})$ gravity theory.
-In Sec. \ref{SEC:III}, we discuss Morris-Thorne spacetime which describes wormhole models and the corresponding traversability conditions.
+In Sec. \ref{SEC:III}, we discuss Morris-Thorne spacetime which describes WH models and the corresponding traversability conditions.
 We apply the field equations of $f({\cal Q},{\cal T})$ theory to the Morris-Thorne spacetime and their consequence on the energy conditions, with a particular focus on the linear $f({\cal Q},{\cal T})\equiv{\cal Q}+\beta{\cal T}$ theory.
-In Sec. \ref{SEC:IV}, we present the matter, assumed to fill the wormhole, in this study.
+In Sec. \ref{SEC:IV}, we present the matter, assumed to fill the WH, in this study.
 We discuss two density profiles corresponds to Soliton+NFW, where solitons quantum wave DM at the core of dwarf galaxies and the outer regions follow the NFW density profile which characterizes the CDM.
-In Sec. \ref{SEC:V}, we derive the wormhole shape functions correspond to the two density profiles assumed in the present study.
-We investigate possible constraints on the coupling parameter $\beta$ from traversability conditions of wormhole geometry.
-In Sec. \ref{SEC:VI}, we investigate additional possible constraints on the coupling parameter $\beta$ from the modified energy conditions corresponds to the linear $f({\cal Q},{\cal T})$ gravity.
-In Sec. \ref{SEC:VII}, we study the stability of the obtained wormhole solutions via a modified version of the TOV equation of hydrostatic equilibrium.
+In Sec. \ref{SEC:V}, we derive the WH shape functions correspond to the two density profiles assumed in the present study.
+We investigate possible constraints on the coupling parameter $\beta$ from traversability conditions of WH geometry.
+In Sec. \ref{SEC:VI}, we investigate additional possible constraints on the coupling parameter $\beta$ from the modified energy conditions corresponds to the linear $f({\cal Q},{\cal T})$ gravity. {In Sec. \ref{SEC:VII}, we study the stability of the obtained WH solutions via a modified version of the TOV equation of hydrostatic equilibrium.} In Sec. \ref{SEC:VIII}, we discuss the observational signatures which distinguish WHs from BHs.
+Also, we derive the basic equations which describe the photon trajectories around the WHs presented in this study.
 The final section is devoted to summarize the results presented in this study and future work.